Antenuptial (Prenuptial) Agreements in Minnesota

 5. Waive Rights to an Augmented Estate

-Under Minnesota Law regarding “Augmented” estates, a surviving spouse could have a claim in their deceased spouse’s estate even if the will makes it clear the spouse receives nothing.
-With a Prenup, spouses can demonstrate their intention to waive their right to the share of their spouse’s estate.
-This gives spouses control over how property is distributed according to their desired estate plan without the Minnesota Law automatically overriding such desire.
-If in the future spouses decide to restore each other’s rights to the “augmented estate” the Prenup can outline the steps necessary for such restoration of rights as well.
+Under Minnesota Law regarding “Augmented” estates, a surviving spouse can claim a deceased spouse’s estate even if a will clearly disinherits the spouse.
+With a Prenuptial Agreement, spouses can demonstrate their intention to waive rights to their share of their spouse’s estate.
+This intentional waiver offers the Court additional assurances that both spouses knew and understood their waiver to the Augmented Estate, such that it could be more easily enforced.
+If in the future spouses decide to restore each other’s rights to the “augmented estate” the Prenuptial Agreement can outline the steps necessary for such restoration of rights as well.

 Drafting a Valid Prenup in Minnesota is Complicated